seanoc5/spring-pgvector/README.md

 ## Quick Start

-1. Clone the repository: `git clone https://github.com/oconeco/spring-pgvector-semantic-search.git`
+1. Clone the repository: `git clone https://github.com/seanoc5/spring-pgvector/`
-2. Navigate to the project directory: `cd spring-pgvector-semantic-search`
+2. Navigate to the project directory: `cd spring-pgvector`
 3. Run `./gradlew bootRun` to start the application

 Docker Compose will start PostgreSQL, Ollama, Solr, and Zookeeper for you.